fork52/Sentiment-Analyzer/README.md

 5
 ```

 Note that the object creation might take 3-5 seconds to since the model is slightly large.
+BiLSTM will give the best performance.

 ## Future Work
 Will try to build better models which can provide better performance and commit the changes.